Krayaty/bffl/SRS.md

 Our frontend will primarily be done with [Angular CLI](https://cli.angular.io/).
 The database and overlying system we will use to store all those URLs is, just as the system connecting the UI to our server, tbd.

 ## 3. Specific Requirements
-Shorten URLs, search for URLs and manage the shortened URLs.
+Every user can shorten URLs, search for his shortend URLs and manage them:
+Our program should primary shorten URLs, that means, that it creates a short URL for a given (long) URL.
+This short URL is tied with the original URL and can be managed in a clearly structured table.
+By using the search functions, you can find every URL, you shortened.

 [This section of the SRS should contain all the software requirements to a level of detail sufficient to enable designers to design a system to satisfy those requirements, and testers to test that the system satisfies those requirements.
 When using use-case modeling, these requirements are captured in the Use-Cases and the applicable supplementary specifications.
 If use-case modeling is not used, the outline for supplementary specifications may be inserted directly into this section, as shown below.]